Livefyre/livefyre-gigya-example/README.md

 jQuery Cookie

 (while these pieces aren't specifically required for the integration, they've been included to make life a little easier)

-##SALIENT POINTS##
-While this example code is for demonstration purposes and will require modification for your installation, there are a number of best practices suggestions incorporated into the code.

-1. Abstraction of configurations in `config/config.php`
-1. Delegation of all login/logout methods to Livefyre.
-To avoid repeating code, it's best to control all login/logout methods in one defined place, whether that's your site's overall login or Livefyre.
-In this example, Livefyre handles the functionality.
-1. Use of the new `Livefyre.require` pattern instead of `fyre.conv`